File Types on Commons

 FYI - the .dmg file at https://github.com/michellejm/BYTs is currently publicly available (in the true sense!) and can be viewed/downloaded by anyone.
 If you don't want this to be the case, you may want to delete the repo (deleting only the file is not enough, because Git keeps track of the full file history).

-#3 Updated by Michelle McSweeney almost 3 years ago
+#3 Updated by Michelle McSweeney over 3 years ago

 Thank you so much!